Malik Cunningham

-Micale Malik Cunningham (born October 6, 1998) is an American professional football Wide receiver for the Detroit Lions of the National Football League (NFL).
-He played college football for the Louisville Cardinals.
-He has also played in the NFL as a quarterback for the New England Patriots.
+Micale Malik Cunningham (born October 6, 1998) is an American professional football wide receiver.
+He played college football for the Louisville Cardinals as a quarterback.
+He has also played in the NFL for the New England Patriots.

 Early life

 Cunningham attended Park Crossing High School in Montgomery, Alabama.
 During his career, he passed for 6,276 yards and 71 touchdowns, while rushing for 1,926 yards and 32 scores.
 He committed to the University of Louisville to play college football.

 College career

 After redshirting his first year at Louisville in 2017, Cunningham appeared in 10 games and made three starts in 2018.
 He completed 40 of 67 passes for 473 yards with one touchdown and one interception and rushed for a team-high 497 yards and five touchdowns.
 In 2019, he completed 111 of 178 passes for 2,065 yards, 22 touchdowns and five interceptions.
 He also added 482 yards and six touchdowns rushing.
 On November 18, 2021, Cunningham put up 527 yards of offense (224 yards rushing and 303 yards passing) in a blowout victory against Duke; he had five passing touchdowns and two rushing touchdowns.

 Cunningham was named the MVP of the 2019 Music City Bowl after passing for 279 yards with two touchdowns and rushing for 81 yards.
 Cunningham also played in the 2021 First Responder Bowl and the 2023 Senior Bowl.